KxSystems/docs/docs/interfaces/kafka/user-guide.md

 0i
 ```

 ### `.kfk.Producer`

-_Create a producer according to user defined configuration_
+_Create a producer according to user-defined configuration_

 Syntax: `.kfk.Producer[x]`

 Where

--   `x` is a user defined dictionary configuration
+-   `x` is a user-defined dictionary configuration

-Returns an integer denoting the id of the producer
+returns an integer denoting the ID of the producer.

 ```q
 q)kfk_cfg